Rugby union: Women's international rugby

 Women's international rugby union began in 1982, with a match between France and the Netherlands played in Utrecht.
 As of 2009 over six hundred women's internationals have been played by over forty different nations.

-The first Women's Rugby World Cup was held in Wales in 1991, and was won by the United States.
+The first Women's Rugby World Cup was held in Wales in 1991 and was won by the United States.
 The second tournament took place in 1994, and from that time through 2014 was held every four years.
 The New Zealand Women's team then won four straight World Cups (1998, 2002, 2006, 2010) before England won in 2014.
 Following the 2014 event, World Rugby moved the next edition of the event to 2017, with a new four-year cycle from that point forward.
 New Zealand are the current World Cup holders.

-As well as the Women's Rugby World Cup there are also other regular tournaments, including a Six Nations, run in parallel to the men's competition.
+As well as the Women's Rugby World Cup, there are also other regular tournaments (including a Six Nations) run in parallel to the men's competition.
 The Women's Six Nations, first played in 1996 has been dominated by England, who have won the tournament on 14 occasions, including a run of seven consecutive wins from 2006 to 2012.
 However, since then, England have won only in 2017; reigning champion France have won in each even-numbered year (2014, 2016, 2018) whilst Ireland won in 2013 and 2015.

 Professional rugby union

 Rugby union has been professionalised since 1995.
+Professionalism has brought mixed results, with grassroots participation falling and financial struggles in the professional arena.
 The following table shows professional and semi-professional rugby union competitions.